Crimes & Classification of Crimes

 Sealing a Federal Adult Criminal Record

-If you were convicted in federal district court of a federal offense, in theory you may appeal to a federal district court judge to expunge your record.
+If you were convicted in federal district court of a federal offense, in theory, you can request an expungement of your record.
 Federal judges have the power to expunge any record of conviction, but they rarely exercise it.

 Getting Legal Representation When Charged With a Crime